Marko Vejinović

-Marko Vejinović (born 3 February 1990) is a Dutch professional footballer who plays as a central midfielder for Eerste Divisie club Heracles Almelo.
+Marko Vejinović (born 3 February 1990) is a Dutch professional football coach and a former central midfielder.
+He works as a coach at the Feyenoord Academy.
 Having started his professional career with AZ, with whom he won the Dutch Championship, he went on to play for Heracles Almelo, Vitesse, Feyenoord, AZ, Arka Gdynia, ADO Den Haag and Tianjin Jinmen Tiger.